Safety Engineer

 Ans.

-Critical lifting refers to the lifting of heavy loads that pose a significant risk to personnel and equipment.
+Critical lifting refers to the process of lifting heavy objects or equipment that poses a significant risk to safety if not properly executed.

 Ans.